Phil Sheingold, President & CEO

 Kashif Qasim, Financial Controller

 Finance and Information Systems are Kashif’s main areas of responsibility.
 He also manages Employee Stock Ownership Plan (ESOP) for CRI.
-Kashif joined Catheter Research with more than 17 years of diversified experience in fields of Finance and Information Technology at various levels from consulting to senior management.
+Kashif joined Catheter Research in 2009 with more than 17 years of diversified experience in fields of Finance and Information Technology at various levels from consulting to senior management.
 He started his career as an accountant in 1996 with BOC Group, UK (now Linde Group) that specializes in producing medical devices.
 Kashif advanced his career by managing several SAP implementation projects worldwide.
 Later he worked with a consulting firm where he managed several projects in IT infrastructure, IS applications, Oracle Siebel CRM, and Change Management; from conceptualization to deployment.
 He also held various senior positions in finance and is experienced with maintaining and managing accounting, finance, and treasury operations.
 He has helped organizations in business acquisitions and systems integrations.
-He is a Certified Management Accountant (CMA) and VMWare Certified Professional (VCP).
+He holds MBA degree in Accounting & Finance and is a Certified Management Accountant (CMA).
+He is also VMWare Certified Professional (VCP).
 He holds a Bachelor Degree in Commerce.
 He holds several certificates of merit for special education.

 Babacar Diouf, VP Regulatory Affairs & Quality Systems